Century Dictionary

 The Century Dictionary and Cyclopedia is one of the largest encyclopedic dictionaries of the English language.
 It was compared favorably with the Oxford English Dictionary, and frequently consulted for more factual information than would normally be the case for a dictionary.

 History

-The Century Dictionary is based on The Imperial Dictionary of the English Language, edited by Rev. John Ogilvie (1797–1867) and published by W. G. Blackie and Co. of Scotland, 1847–1850, which in turn is an expansion of the 1841 second edition of Noah Webster's American Dictionary.
+The Century Dictionary is based on The Imperial Dictionary of the English Language, edited by Rev. John Ogilvie (1797–1867) and published by W. G. Blackie and Co. of Scotland, 1847–1850, which in turn is an expansion of the 1841 second edition of Noah Webster's An American Dictionary of the English Language.
 In 1882 The Century Company of New York bought the American rights to The Imperial Dictionary from Blackie and Son.

 The first edition of the Century Dictionary was published from 1889 to 1891 by The Century Company, and was described as "six volumes in twenty four".
 The first edition runs to 7,046 pages and features some 10,000 wood-engraved illustrations.
 It was edited by Sanskrit scholar and linguist William Dwight Whitney, with Benjamin Eli Smith's assistance.